dougmolineux/football-predictor/README.md

 ```
 `model.compile({ ... })`: This configures the model for training.

-`optimizer: 'adam'`: This specifies the optimizer to use during training. 'adam' is an adaptive learning rate optimization algorithm that's popular for training deep learning models. (question what other optimizers are available?)
+`optimizer: 'adam'`: This specifies the optimizer to use during training. 'adam' is an adaptive learning rate optimization algorithm that's popular for training deep learning models.
+The Adam optimizer, or Adaptive Moment Estimation, is a machine learning algorithm used to train deep neural networks.

 `loss: 'sparseCategoricalCrossentropy'`: This specifies the loss function to use during training. 'sparseCategoricalCrossentropy' is appropriate for classification problems where the target variable is an integer representing the class index.